-d.
-CLIVAR Data Requirements
+c.
+GO-SHIP Data Requirements

-Information to include on the data sheet are: WHPID or transect, station number, latitude, longitude, date, cast, Niskin or rosette bottle number, sample depth or pressure, AMS bottle number, confirmation of the addition of poison, any comments and AMS box number.
+Information to include on the data sheet are: WHPID or transect, station number, latitude, longitude, date, cast, Niskin or rosette bottle number, sample depth or pressure, AMS (NOSAMS) bottle number, AMS (NOSAMS) box number, confirmation of the addition of poison, and any comments.
+If there is not a box number on the box, please assign one and write it on the box with marker and use this assigned number.
 When the data for all the samples have been recorded properly, the samples should be transferred to the shipping crate.
-When time becomes available, data from all samples should be entered into a spreadsheet (format provided).
+When time becomes available, data from all samples should be entered into a spreadsheet or other electronic form.
+Information to be included in the file are WHPID or cruise, station asset, Niskin, depth, NOSAMS bottle number, NOSAMS box number, and any comments.